paulagarza/paulagarza/README.md

 I'm constantly learning and experimenting with new ideas, tools and best practices in software development.

 Let's connect!
-I'm always open to collaborate on exciting projects, learn from others, and share what I know.
+I'm always open to collaborate on exciting projects, learn from others and share what I know.

 🚀 Let's build something amazing together!